My GTD Setup After 10 Years: What Survived and What I Changed

 Also pure GTD.
 Whenever I depend on someone else, I capture it here and add a quick note about when and what we agreed.
 That way I can follow up without guessing or searching through chat history.

-This list saved GTD for me.
 Often I had tasks that were real, but not actionable until a certain date.
 Think of switching to winter tires in October.
+Or renewing an insurance policy in March.
 In the past I had nowhere to put these, so they ended up clogging my Next Actions or Waiting For list.
 A Tickler file fixes this.
-Now these tasks stay hidden until the right time.
+The tasks stay hidden until the right time, then surface automatically.
 I even use it for birthdays.
-It cleared away so much mental noise that I consider it a game changer.

 Contexts are one of the most powerful ideas in GTD.
 They make sure you see the right tasks at the right time.
 Over the years I experimented with dozens of them.
 At first it felt exciting to have a tag for every possible situation.
 But very quickly, tagging became more work than doing.
 That is why I now keep only a few contexts that truly add value.
 Everything else was pruned away.